Basement Flooring, Basement Floors Waterproof, Rubber, Floating

 Types of Flooring for Basements

 As you shop for basement flooring, you will need to choose between rolls, tiles, and mats.
-Basement flooring is also made of a wide variety of materials, including plastic, rubber, foam, carpet, vinyl, and cork, each of which are designed to handle the specific challenges of basement environments.
+Flooring for for basements is also made of a wide variety of materials, including plastic, rubber, foam, carpet, vinyl, and cork, each of which are designed to handle the specific challenges of basement environments.
 You will find a number of water resistant or waterproof products, and many tiles have a raised flooring feature to allow air to circulate beneath the floors.
 Nearly all of our basement flooring features a modular design that can be removed and reinstalled easily, which is especially useful in the case of a moisture problem or flood.

 - How will the space be used?
 Will the space be a home gym, a kids' play area, or a family room?